Deciphering The Language Of Poker: Key Terminology And Concepts

 Community Cards: Unveiling the Shared Cards

-After the initial round of betting, the dealer reveals the community cards in three stages: the flop (three cards), the turn (one card), and the river (one card).
-These community cards are shared by all players and can be used in combination with their own hole cards to create the best possible hand.
+The dealer shows the community cards in three steps: the flop (three cards), the turn (one card), and the river (one card).
+The first round of betting is over.
+All players share these group cards, which they can use with their own “hole” cards to make the best hand possible.

 Essential Concepts in Poker